Janni Olsson: Writing and Journalism

 Alongside her television career, Olsson has built a reputation as a writer and outdoor journalist.
 She is a regular contributor to Japanese outdoor magazines such as BE-PAL and PEAKS, writing about hiking, camping, and other adventure sports.
 In 2023, she contributed a column to Liniere magazine about her experiences in Tromsø, Norway, and she has appeared in features about Scandinavian lifestyles, including Nordic holiday traditions, sauna culture, and Swedish interior decorating.

 Olsson has also spoken publicly about the Swedish tradition of fika, explaining that it is “not only about drinking coffee and eating sweets, but about taking a moment to connect with others and appreciate the environment around you.”
 She highlights that the custom reflects the Swedish approach to outdoor life, where social connection and nature are equally valued.

 In December 2020, she appeared on the NHK program Sekai wa Hoshii Mono ni Afureteiru, where she discussed Swedish culture alongside sumo wrestler Tochinoshin.

+Olsson released Fika With a View, an e-book exploring Swedish fika, outdoor living, and seasonal recipes in August 2026.